 In the crypto market, all kinds of strategies are in play as traders try to influence a price and make a profit.
-Plain Arbitrage is one such strategy where market players seek out assets, that are similar or identical, to make profits on small discrepancies.
-Traders are always on the lookout for market inefficiencies, which create these discrepancies, that provides opportunities for profits.
+Plain Arbitrage is one such strategy where market players seek out assets that are similar or identical to making profits on small discrepancies.
+Traders are always on the lookout for market inefficiencies, which create these discrepancies, that provide opportunities for profits.

 Types of Arbitrage

 2. Risk: Considered to be speculative.
 Rather like gambling on a horse that might be expected to win a race.
 It’s a presumption that might not occur due to an unknown factor.

 For an example, we can look at two exchanges, and we can analyze how one cryptocurrency performs in one market and how it also trades in the other market.
 Should a situation arise where one, becomes cheaper than the other, a trader will jump in and sell the more expensive one and purchase the cheaper one.
 The trader profits from the difference.

 Unfortunately, taking advantage of plain arbitrage opportunities is not that easy.
 Big players have a back up from sophisticated systems that are programmed to spot these fluctuation opportunities and take appropriate action.
 But this action needs to be taken within a few seconds of an opportunity being spotted.
 Any delay will mean that the boat has been missed.
 This kind of play is for the professionals, and for the everyday man/woman on the street, it might be impossible to get a taste of this action.